| || member for 5 years, 8 months, 18 days|

 I was born in Ogden, Utah to an Air Force sergeant and his wife, James and Maxine (Swift) Entwistle.
 Consequently, I lived in several states and overseas in Japan (which I don't remember) and in Morocco (which I do remember).
 After my dad retired, I grew up in Oklahoma.
 I graduated from Midwest City High School, and then I attended Central State University, which is now the University of Central Oklahoma (earning BA in history and education and an MA in English).
 Then I was at Oklahoma State University (Go Cowboys!!) for 3 years working on a PhD.
 However, I finally got tired of school, so in 1978, I joined the Air Force, graduating from Officer Training School.I spent over 12 years in the Air Force as a missile maintenance officer at F.E.
 Warren AFB, an ROTC instructor at AFROTC Det 665, University of Cincinnati, and then as an education/training officer at the Defense Information School in Indianapolis and at Los Angeles AFB.
 I met my husband in the Air Force; we married in 1980 and have a son and a daughter.
 They're grown up, but they kept us busy with school and scouts.
 Jennie was in Girl Scouts and achieved the Silver Award.
 Mike is an Eagle Scout and just received his Bachelor degree in history and English, graduating Magna Cum Laude.
 I now teach English at a community college in San Antonio, TX.
-We also have 4 cats that we love a lot: Shadow, Lady, Tramp, and Kitty-Kitty.
+We also have 3 cats that we love a lot: Lady, Tramp, and Kitty-Kitty.
 We miss our one boy cat, Dusty, who died, but we know he's waiting at the rainbow bridge for us.
 Our sweet Shadow has now passed on to join her brother at the rainbow bridge.
 Goodbye, sweet girl.
 Sept.
 9, 2014, we lost another sweet girl, Kitty-Kitty.
 We'll miss all of you.